Bible translations into German: Printed Bibles

 In 1477, in Delft, Holland, an Old Testament (except the Psalms) was printed in Middle Dutch.
 An accompanying New Testament seems to have been lost.

-In total, there were at least eighteen complete German Bible editions, ninety editions in the vernacular of the Gospels and the readings of the Sundays and Holy Days, and some fourteen German Psalters by the time Luther first published his own New Testament translation.
-An Anabaptist translation by Ludwig Hetzer and Hans Denck was published at Worms in 1529.
+In total, there were at least eighteen Catholic complete German Bible editions, ninety editions in the vernacular of the Gospels and the readings of the Sundays and Holy Days, and some fourteen German Psalters by the time Luther first published his own New Testament translation.
+An Anabaptist translation of the Prophets by Ludwig Hetzer and Hans Denck was published at Worms in 1529.

 Overview of the German Bibles before Luther

 Luther's Bible

-The most important and influential translation of the Bible into German is the Luther Bible, completed in 1534.
-It was the first translation (mainly) from the original Hebrew and Greek and not translated from the Latin Vulgate.
+The most important and influential translation of the Bible into German is the Luther Bible: the initial New Testament was released in 1522 (the "September Bible"); this was the first German translation notionally from (Erasmus') Greek and not translated only from the Latin Vulgate.
+Translations of Old Testament books were released incrementally, completed in 1534, again with reference to the Hebrew.

 The influence that Martin Luther's translation had on the development of the German language is often compared to the influence the King James Version had on English.

-The Luther Bible is currently used in a revised version from 1984, which was adapted to the new German orthography in 1999.
+The Luther Bible was revised in 1984, and this version was adapted to the new German orthography in 1999.
 Here also some revisions have taken place, e.g. "Weib" > "Frau".
 Despite the revisions, the language is still somewhat archaic and difficult for non-native speakers who want to learn the German language using a German translation of the Bible.

-Another revision was published in 2017; in this version, some of the text that had been 'toned down' in previous revisions has been reverted to Luther's stronger formulations.
+In 2017, on the 500th anniversary of Reformation Day, a completely revised version of the Luther Bible was published.
+This is the translation currently in use.
+In the 2017 Luther Bible some of the text that had been 'toned down' in previous revisions has been reverted to Luther's stronger formulations.

+Other translations after Luther's New Testament

 Froschauer Bible

-Zwingli's translation grew out of the Prophezey, an exegetical workshop taking place on every weekday, with the participation of all clerics of Zürich, working at a German rendition of Bible texts for the benefit of the congregation.
+Zwingli's High Alemannic German (Swiss German) translation grew out of the Prophezey, an exegetical workshop taking place on every weekday, with the participation of all clerics of Zürich, working at a German rendition of Bible texts for the benefit of the congregation.
 The translation of Martin Luther was used as far as it was already completed.
 This helped Zwingli to complete the entire translation five years before Luther.
 At the printing shop of Christoph Froschauer, the New Testament appeared from 1525 to 1529, and later parts of the Old Testament, with a complete translation in a single volume first printed in 1531, with an introduction by Zwingli and summaries of each chapter.
 This Froschauer Bible, containing more than 200 illustrations, became notable as a masterpiece of printing at the time.
 The translation is mainly due to Zwingli and his friend Leo Jud, pastor at the St. Peter parish.
 The translation of the Old Testament was revised in 1540, that of the New Testament in 1574.
 Verse numbering was introduced in 1589.